opencb/cellbase/README.md

 # Overview
-An integrative, scalable and high-performance NoSQL database with a Java RESTful web services API to query to most relevant biological information.
+An integrative, scalable and high-performance NoSQL database with a Java RESTful web services API to query the most relevant biological information.
 Different data sources are integrated and laoded into CellBase such as Ensembl, Uniprot, IntAct, ClinVar among others.
-Also a variant annotation tool has been implemented.
-CellBase has been designed to support different storage engines, currently MongoDB plugin is fully developed which provides and amazing performance and scalability.
+Also, a variant annotation tool has been implemented.
+CellBase has been designed to support different storage engines, currently MongoDB plugin is fully developed which provides an amazing performance and scalability.

 CellBase constitutes the knowledge-base component of [OpenCB](http://www.opencb.org/) initiative, it is used by other OpenCB projects such as [OpenCGA](https://github.com/opencb/opencga) as well as other external applications such as [EBI EVA](www.ebi.ac.uk/eva/) or [Babelomics](http://www.babelomics.org/).